 - Colorado Department of Higher Education – Developing an evaluation framework for the Colorado Opportunity Scholarship Initiative (COSI), a program that has grown from $6 million to $90 million in just eight years.
 COSI addresses the Colorado Paradox—the high proportion of adults with college degrees being due to credentialed people moving to Colorado rather than reflecting an educated homegrown workforce.

-The evaluation and evidence-building activities for ARPA investments are aligned with the decision-making goals of the Governor’s Office and state agencies, as well as cross-agency collaboration.
-Emphasis is being placed on:
+The evaluation and evidence-building activities for ARPA investments aligned with the decision-making goals of the Governor’s Office and state agencies, as well as cross-agency collaboration.
+Emphasis was placed on:

 - Maximizing actionability within and across projects;